Precautionary strategies should be used to minimise public health risks and to prevent spread of disease:

 People attending the service will be required to supply their name and contact details so that they can be used for contact tracing.

-Funeral directors should implement a funerals, memorial services and wakes COVID-19 Safety Plan.
+The funeral director or the responsible person should implement a funerals, memorial services and wakes COVID-19 Safety Plan

-For up-to-date information on Public Health Orders related to public gatherings, see Public Health Orders and restrictions.
+For up-to-date information on Public Health Orders related to public gatherings, see Public Health Orders.

 Cremation of bodies